PurpleKingdomGames/indigo/indigo/docs/guides/howto-hello-indigo-tyrian.md

 Firstly we'll create an `app.js` file that simply loads Tyrian and then launches it for our page:

+> Note: The path in this example is from a Mill build, sbt's output will live in the `target` directory.

 ```js
 import {